Robot-Specific Blocks#

 Values#

-Note: This block detects movement only when it is caused by the drive for, drive until, turn for, or turn to heading blocks.
+This block works together with the following Drivetrain blocks: drive for, drive until, turn for, and turn to heading.

 <drive is done?>